silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 As with `create()`, you can pass as many arguments as you need to the instantiated singleton by passing them into `get()` - but you'll need to pass them in as an array to the third argument or as a named `$constructorArgs` argument, since `get()`'s second argument is a boolean to determine whether the instantiated object is a singleton or not.

-[info]
+> [!NOTE]
-The arguments passed in for the singleton's constructor will only take effect the first time the singleton is instantiated - after that, because it is a singleton and has therefore already been instantiated, the constructor arguments will be ignored.
+> The arguments passed in for the singleton's constructor will only take effect the first time the singleton is instantiated - after that, because it is a singleton and has therefore already been instantiated, the constructor arguments will be ignored.
-[/info]

 ```php
 use App\MyClient;